americanexpress/unify-jdocs/readme.md

    * @param pathsToDelete the list of paths to delete from this document before merge */ void merge(Document d, List<String> pathsToDelete);

+  /**
+   * Get the list of paths existing in the document
+   */
+  List<String> flatten();

+  /**
+   * Get the list of paths existing in the document along with the value in each path as a string */
+  List<PathValue> flattenWithValues();

+  /**
+   * Compares two documents and return the results in a list.
+The document on which the method is
+   * invoked is assumed to be the left document
+   *
+   * @param right           the right document to compare
+   * @param onlyDifferences specifies if only difference results are to be returned or all */
+  List<DiffInfo> getDifferences(Document right, boolean onlyDifferences);

 }